ellakoa/postcard-poem/content/posts/a-trio-of-flowers.md

 title: Fragrant Chimes
 description: >-
-  It wouldn't be spring without bluebells, and I am a sucker for traipsing off to the woods each year in search them.
+  It wouldn't be spring without bluebells, and I am a sucker for traipsing off to the woods each year in search of them.

   The joy of finding a wood fragrant with bluebells never tires.
 Enjoy a moment in the woods.
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/fragrant-chimes-2a.jpg